 In no particular order:

-- Keka - archiver that extracts RAR and 7-Zip archives (not free on the AppStore)
+- Keka archiver that extracts RAR and 7-Zip archives (not free on the AppStore)

 - Wine run Windows EXEs.
-You may want to compile Wine with Retina mode following my guide
+You may want to compile Wine with Retina mode following my guide , or

-- ForkLift 2 - my go-to file manager, superceeded by the paid ForkLift 3, but still good enough
+- ForkLift 2 file manager, superseded by the paid ForkLift 3, but still good enough

 Graphics and drawing:

-- Visual Studio Code - IDE with Node.js debugger, markdown text editor and plugins galore
+- Visual Studio Code IDE with debugger (great for Node.js), markdown text editor and plugins galore

-- VirtualBox - runs Windows in a virtual machine (use 90-day Windows VM images from Microsoft)
+- VirtualBox virtual machine (great to run Windows using the free 90-day Windows VM images from Microsoft)

 Browsers and networking:

-- NetSpot - Wi-Fi coverage for site survey
+- NetSpot free edition for Wi-Fi coverage for site survey